-Republican running for US House RI-1 in 2022
+Republican running for US Senate for RI in 2024

 I grew up in a lower middle class neighborhood, largely Italian, on the South Side of Chicago.
 In my middle teens, the neighborhood turned from white to black, so getting along with blacks is

 easy for me.
 But there was a lot of racial craziness.
 Martin Luther King Jr. marched on the local park (my mother said I could watch from the window), the American Nazis tried to make headlines

 there also, the local parish priest was in national news, etc. When I went to college, Jim Croce’s Leroy Brown was topping the music charts.
 I didn’t live a sheltered life.

 I had uncles in World War I and the Korean War, while my father was in World War II (probably part of a never mentioned ALSOS decoy).
 I was a major in high school ROTC, and almost went into the military.